-Table 9 Summary of performance for Hawera closed landfill culvert/diversion consent 5831-2
+Table 8 Summary of performance for Hawera closed landfill culvert/diversion consent 5831-2

-Pu Purpose: To divert an unnamed tributary of the Tawhiti Stream Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Diversion pipe to be kept as clear as is practicable Inspection and liaison with consent holder No - pump was blocked 2.
+Purpose: To divert an unnamed tributary of the Tawhiti Stream Condition requirement Means of monitoring during period under review Compliance achieved?
+Diversion pipe to be kept as clear as is practicable Inspection and liaison with consent holder Yes 2.
 Obstruction of fish passage prohibited Not assessed N/A 3.
-Optional review provision re environmental effects Provision for optional review in June 2022 N/A
+Optional review provision re environmental effects Provision for optional review in June 2022, recommendation attached in Section 3.3.6 N/A Overall assessment of consent complianc this consent High Overall assessment of administrative perf High